 - has account activity that indicates attempts to raise donations in an unofficial or unregistered manner

-- donates to a cause that is subject to adverse media
+- donates to a cause that’s subject to adverse media

-- sends funds to multiple beneficiaries in higher-risk jurisdictions for terrorism and/or terrorism financing
+- sends funds to multiple beneficiaries in higher-risk jurisdictions for terrorism or terrorism financing

 - is matched through screening against an Australian or international sanctions list

-- who’s remittance instructions includes references to ideologically or religiously motivated extremism terms and/or items
+- who’s remittance instructions include references to ideologically or religiously motivated extremism terms and/or items

-- indicates the customer or parties to the customer’s transaction may have links to known terrorist entities or terrorist activities
+- or parties to the customer’s transaction may have links to known terrorist entities or terrorist activities

 Other indicators:

-- Multiple customers send funds to a single beneficiary in higher-risk jurisdictions for terrorism and/or terrorism financing
+- multiple customers send funds to a single beneficiary in higher-risk jurisdictions for terrorism or terrorism financing.

 Proliferation financing indicators

-Proliferation financing is when a person makes available an asset, provides a financial service or conducts a financial transaction that is intended to facilitate the proliferation of weapons of mass destruction, regardless of whether the activity occurs or is attempted.
+Proliferation financing is when a person makes available an asset, provides a financial service or conducts a financial transaction that’s intended to facilitate the proliferation of weapons of mass destruction, regardless of whether the activity occurs or is attempted.

 A customer: